renzibei/fph-table/CONTRIBUTING.md

 ## What the checks decide

-Four checks are deterministic: lookup asm, `sizeof`, the construction and geometry counters, and callgrind.
+Four checks gate a pull request: lookup asm, `sizeof`, the construction and geometry counters, and callgrind.
 Each compares this revision against the pull request's base revision built in the same job, and each produces exact integers, so a difference is a real change and not a bad minute on the runner.

-If one of them fails, either the change goes back out or it is signed off in the same branch: add the label the failure message names, or put its marker in a commit message, and say in the pull request why the new cost is the right trade.
-Both leave a record on the pull request.
+A red check means one of them measured a difference.
+Either the change goes back out, or it is signed off: add the label that the failure message names, and say in the pull request why the new cost is the right trade.
+Each label waives one gate, adding one needs write access, and a waived gate is annotated on the run rather than rendered as a pass.
 Do not disable a check.

-The timing report is not one of these.
-It cannot fail a build and it is not on its own a reason to hold a pull request: wall clock on a shared runner cannot resolve the differences this library cares about.
-The report prints the noise it measured during that run and the threshold that implies, so a figure can be checked.
-If one looks real, reproduce it on a quiet machine before acting.
+The same workflows also run on pushes to `master`.
+Those runs compare against the pushed commit's predecessor, and the commit has already landed, so they report rather than gate — they are what notices a direct push that should have been a pull request.
+On the first push of a branch there is nothing to compare against; the gates say so and measure nothing.

 ## Before opening a pull request